gmichel-csaa/linty/README.md

 [Linty](https://www.lintyapp.com) is _Linting as a Service_.
 Users can sign in with Github, select a repo, and immediately get linting for their code.

 Features:
-* One click repo registration/de-registration
+* One click repo registration
 * Pass/Fail statuses on Pull Requests
 * History of lint results
 * Pass/Fail Badges for your READMEs
-* Proper permissions for private repos

 The app is live at [lintyapp.com](https://www.lintyapp.com).
 Linty is still under heavy development, and is likely to change often and significantly.
 Things might break.
 Use with discretion.